Materials Recovery Frequently Asked Questions

 - What happens if I have an overdue item?

-When an item is overdue 5 days, customers are notified by the Library either through telephone or email, depending on which option was chosen by the customer.
-A second notice is sent on day 15, and, if items are not returned by 60 days from the original due date, the account is turned over to Unique Management (when the fines or value of the items borrowed is $25 or more).
+- When an item is overdue 5 days, customers are notified by the Library either through telephone or email, depending on which option was chosen by the customer.
+A second notice is sent on day 15, and, if items are not returned by 45 days from the original due date, the item becomes billed and a fine for the cost of the item is added to the customer’s account.
+If the customer’s account reaches $25.00, the customer is sent a Final Bills Notice.
+If the account isn’t paid below $25.00 within 30 days, the account is turned over to Unique Management.
 A $10 processing fee is also added to the account.

 - What happens if I return overdue items that are not yet 5 days overdue, but I owe more than $25 in bills?